Burnley v Newcastle United

 Victory will ensure the Clarets avoid relegation, while they would also stay up if they match or better Leeds' result against Brentford.

-Newcastle will continue to monitor Fabian Schar, with the club following concussion protocol following the defender's head injury against Arsenal.
+Newcastle will continue to monitor Fabian Schar, with the club observing concussion protocol following the defender's head injury against Arsenal.

-The Magpies will also assess Chris Wood, who is nursing a hip issue.
+The Magpies will also assess Chris Wood, who is nursing a hip issue, while Ryan Fraser is doubtful because of a minor hamstring problem.

 LAWRO'S PREDICTION